JurgenKonniger/AppleMagicSwitcher/README.md

 ## Description
 AppleMagicSwitcher is a simple shell script that allows you to easily toggle the connection to your Apple Magic devices (keyboard, mouse, trackpad) via Bluetooth on macOS.

 Normally an Apple Magic device can only be connected to one Mac device.
-You would need to connect the lightning cable to pair your Magic device to another Mac.
+You would need to connect the lightning or USB cable to pair your Magic device to another Mac.

 This script works like a toggle:
 - If the Magic device is connected, it will disconnect